Liban45/hangman227/README.md

 - [File Structure](#file-structure)

 ## Description
 In the traditional game of hangman, one player thinks up a word, and the other player has a set number of attempts to guess it.
 The goal of this project is to develop a basic Python command-line version of the hangman game.
-When the game randomly chooses a word from a predetermined list the player attempts to guess the word by guessing a single letter at a time.
+When the game randomly chooses a word from a predetermined list, the player attempts to guess the word by guessing a single letter at a time.
 There is a cap on the player's number of attempts, and each wrong guess costs one attempt.
 When the player answers the word correctly or runs out of attempts, the game is over.

 ### Aim of the Project
 This project aims to provide a basic implementation of the classic Hangman game.
-It is a beginner-friendly project to practice Python programming and learn basic game mechanics.
+The main aim of the project is to practice Python programming and learn basic game mechanics.

 ## What I Learned